Lucy J. Miller

 Dr. Miller’s research focuses on discourses of power and identity in the contexts of marginalization in media and the public sphere from a critical rhetoric perspective.
 Subjects include trans representations in film and media, the rhetoric of genderblindness, and performances of citizenship in the public sphere.

 Dr. Miller analyzes discourses of power and identity in the contexts of marginalization in media and the public sphere from a critical rhetoric perspective.
 Systems of power impact all aspects of our lives, from how transgender people are treated in public spaces to how patriarchal oppression of women persists in our genderblind society.
 A major area of interest of her research is civic engagement, which spans from the treatment of transgender people, women, and other marginalized groups in the public sphere to the transformation of fan participation into citizenship to the rhetorical analysis of political figures.
 As an example of the first, she recently published a book titled Genderblindness in American Society: The Rhetoric of a System of Social Control of Women (Lexington, 2019) that analyzes how gender is diminished in public life by a system of genderblindness that removes gender from public persuasive appeals.
 Another major area of interest in her research is transgender representation in media.
-A primary example of her current work in this area is a book project titled Distancing Representations: Identification, Affect, and the Audience for Transgender Film, a proposal for which is currently under review at the University of Minnesota Press.
+A primary example of her current work in this area is a book project titled Distancing Representations in Transgender Film: Identification, Affect, and the Audience, which is under contract with SUNY Press.
 The project analyzes how transgender representations in film are constructed narratively and visually to elicit the affective responses of ridicule, fear, disgust, and sympathy from a cisgender audience in line with a cisnormative ideology.
 Dr. Miller’s research connects the disparagements, constraints, and empowerments experienced in our everyday lives to larger systems of power in order to explore the co-constructed nature of identity.

 - COMM 437: Visual Communication